 The title of the Grand Chancellor and the Past Grand Chancellors shall be “Most Illustrious,” and that of the other Grand Officers and Past Grand Officers “Right Illustrious.”

 Meetings of the Grand College of Rites shall be termed “Convocations.”
-There shall be an Annual Convocation at such time and place in February as determines by the Most Illustrious Grand Chancellor, who may convoke Special Convocations at such time and place as may be expedient, by notice to the Fellowship fifteen (15) days before the date of any such Convocation.
+There shall be an Annual Convocation at such time and place in February as determined by the Most Illustrious Grand Chancellor, who may convoke Special Convocations at such time and place as may be expedient, by notice to the Fellowship fifteen (15) days before the date of any such Convocation.
 In case of emergency the Most Illustrious Grand Chancellor may change the time and place of the Annual Convocation-with due notice to the Fellowship.

 A quorum of the Grand College of Rites shall be fifteen Fellows, including one of the first three Grand Officers.
 In the absence of the first three Grand Officers, the Most Illustrious Grand Chancellor shall designate and appoint any Past Grand Chancellor to preside, who will have the powers and rights of the Most Illustrious Grand chancellor during the Convocation.
 Honorary Fellows shall have a voice but no vote in Grand College.